Singer Building: Demolition

 The U.S. Steel Building (later known as One Liberty Plaza) was built on the site and completed in 1973.
 One Liberty Plaza contained 37000 sqft per floor, compared with the 4200 sqft per floor in the Singer Building's tower.
 One Liberty Plaza had at least twice the two former buildings' combined interior area.
 At the time of the Singer Building's demolition, it was the tallest building ever to be destroyed.
 The record was surpassed during the September 11, 2001, terrorist attacks, which caused the collapse of the nearby World Trade Center.
-Afterward, the Singer Building remained the tallest building to be destroyed by its owners, until 2019, when workers started demolishing the 707 ft 270 Park Avenue in Midtown Manhattan.
+The Singer Building remained the tallest building to be destroyed by its owners until 2019, when workers started demolishing the 707 ft 270 Park Avenue in Midtown Manhattan.
 In the 21st century, the Singer Building became a subject of the unfounded Tartaria conspiracy theory, which claimed that the skyscraper was evidence of a long-lost civilization.

 Impact

 Flagg, a noted critic of existing skyscrapers, justified taking on the project as a way of generating support for skyscraper reform, by convincing the public that such tall skyscrapers were detrimental because they blocked light from reaching the surrounding streets.
 As late as 1904, one architectural magazine wrote that "ten stories were his limit".
 According to Flagg, buildings over 100 ft tall, or 10 to 15 stories, needed to have a setback tower occupying no more than a quarter of the lot.
 He had once written, "Our rooms and offices are becoming so dark that we must use artificial light all day long."
 The Singer Building's design expressed Flagg's opinions on city planning and skyscraper design.
 The building's design partly influenced the city's 1916 Zoning Resolution, which required many skyscrapers in New York City to have setbacks as they rose.
-For over four decades, the ordinance prevented the city's new skyscrapers from overwhelming the streets with their sheer bulk.
-These setbacks were not required if the building occupied 25 percent or less of its lot area.

 New York Times architectural critic Christopher Gray said in 2005 that the Singer Building's tower resembled "a bulbous mansard and giant lantern".
 Architectural writer Jason Barr stated in 2016 that the Singer Building was a "transitional building" in skyscraper development.
 Landau and Condit described the building as "an aesthetic triumph that enriched the city by demonstrating the sculptural possibilities of the steel-framed skyscraper".
 Architectural Forum wrote in 1957 that the Singer Building was a "very coherent, virile piece of design".
 Just before the building's demolition, Architectural Forum wrote that the building was "distinguished for more than mere height".
 Ada Louise Huxtable said, "The master never produced a more impressive ruin than the Singer Building under demolition."

-Not all critics appraised the Singer Building positively.
-The New York Globe in the 1900s had called the Singer Building an "architectural giraffe" and said such a tall building would hinder the ability of fire services to rescue people on the upper floors.
+Conversely, The New York Globe in the 1900s had called the Singer Building an "architectural giraffe" and said such a tall building would hinder the ability of fire services to rescue people on the upper floors.